department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 ###### Do I need to do anything while I’m waiting?

 Not unless you hear from us.
 You don't need to do anything else unless we send you a letter asking for more information.
-And if we schedule any exams for you, be sure not to miss them.
+If we schedule any exams for you, be sure not to miss them.

 </div>